Working together to strengthen partnerships and develop resources that help water providers meet regional water needs.

 Population Estimate and Forecasts: The Consortium works with Portland State University’s Population Research Center to calculate population forecasts, and historic population and household data.
 Water providers use this information when estimating future water demands.
 Many water providers, especially districts, have unique boundaries, so they can’t rely on city population data.

-- Five-Year Strategic Plan: The Consortium adopted its updated Five-Year Strategic Plan in October 2018.
+- Five-Year Strategic Plan: The Consortium adopted its updated Five-Year Strategic Plan (PDF) in October 2018.
 The plan focuses on three major strategic areas:

 - Meeting Water Needs